Complaining to Land & Property Services

 - by email: customerservices@lpsni.gov.uk

-- in writing, posting to: Corporate Correspondence and Complaints Unit, Land & Property Services, Lanyon Plaza, 7 Lanyon Place, Belfast, BT1 3LP
+- by writing to: Corporate Correspondence and Complaints Unit, Land & Property Services, Lanyon Plaza, 7 Lanyon Place, Belfast, BT1 3LP

 Valuation appeals